Moshe-Victor/Moshe-Victor/README.md

 Frontend and Backend Developer
 ------------------------------

-I am a frontend and Backend developer who loves ReactJS, C#.Net and Qwik.
-I do engineering, consultancy and training
+I am a Frontend and Backend developer who loves ReactJS and C#.Net.
+I specialise in software engineering.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [contact@Moshe-Victor.com](mailto:contact@Moshe-Victor.com)